kreisligaspieler/Jayvee-Data-Wrangler/README.md

 ![Logo](./assets/logo.svg)

 This software originated from a master's thesis, which aims to provide a free and open-source software to help researchers and data scientists with data wrangling tasks.
 The software is designed to be user-friendly.
-It's designed to help you with data wrangling tasks and automatically create executable scripts for Jayvee.
+It is also designed to help users to automatically create executable scripts for Jayvee.
 If you have any questions or feedback, please feel free to contact me via E-Mail (jdw@derwebmaster.eu) or GitHub.
 I hope you enjoy using the Jayvee Data Wrangler!

 # Installation Guide